gudtech/retailops-sdk/README.md

 ### RetailOps SDK

+* DRAFT - THIS DOCUMENTATION IS PENDING FINALIZATION *

 Using the RetailOps SDK, you can create, test, and certify custom integrations for use with RetailOps.

 - [Channel Integrations](#channel-integrations)